How to Choose the Right HOA Management Company

 3. Personal, health, and financial information about an individual member of the association, an individual employee of the association, or an individual employee of a contractor for the association.

-4. Matters relating to the job performance, compensation, health records, or specific complaints against an individual employee of the association or an individual employee of a contractor of the association who works under the direction of the association.
+4. Matters relating to job performance, compensation, health records, or specific complaints against an individual employee of the association or an employee of a contractor of the association who works under the direction of the association.

-5. Discussion of a unit owner’s appeal of any violation cited or penalty imposed by the association except on request of the affected unit owner that the meeting be held in an open session.
+5. Discussion of a unit owner’s appeal of any violation cited or penalty imposed by the association, except on request of the affected unit owner that the meeting be held in an open session.

 Meeting Minutes

-Meeting Minutes are used to record the Board’s actions, show why the association took a particular action and preserve the Director’s voting records.
+Meeting Minutes are used to record the Board’s actions, show why the association took a particular action, and preserve the Director’s voting records.
 It is not necessary to record word-for-word.

 Meeting Minutes Should NOT Include Proceedings of a committee Summary of guest commentsSecretary’s opinion Debate relative to a motion.Meeting Minutes Should NOT Include Proceedings of a Committee Summary of guest commentsSecretary’s opinion Debate relative to a motion.